Coatings Comparison

 Marine and offshore applications specifically tend to be anchored on classification-society approvals already tied to a specific incumbent brand.
 Where the spec is calling for an ABS, DNV, or Lloyd's-referenced product, the existing approval is the lower-friction path.
 The NanoTech team can support equivalent qualifications on request, but the documentation needs to be built rather than referenced.

-Both Cool Touch and conventional ceramic microsphere thermal coatings are water-based ceramic systems that reduce surface temperature to meet OSHA's personnel-burn threshold.
+Both Cool Touch and conventional ceramic microsphere thermal coatings are water-based ceramic systems that reduce surface temperature to meet the ASTM C1055 140°F safe-touch threshold (the figure OSHA references for personnel-burn hazards).
 The fundamental physics is shared.
-Heat that would otherwise be conducted through traditional bulk insulation into (or out of) the substrate is instead reflected, radiated, and slowed by a thin coating film.
+Heat that would otherwise be conducted through traditional bulk insulation into the substrate is instead reflected, radiated, and slowed by a thin coating film.
 This is the mechanism that allows both technologies to deliver ≤140°F touchable surfaces on assets running 200°F or higher.

 The differentiator is the ceramic particle itself.
-Conventional ceramic microsphere coatings embed hollow microspheres in a water-based acrylic carrier and rely primarily on the spheres' low thermal conductivity to slow heat transfer.
-The performance scales with applied film thickness: thicker films, more spheres, more thermal resistance.
+Conventional ceramic microsphere coatings embed hollow microspheres in a water-based acrylic carrier and lean primarily on the spheres' low thermal conductivity to slow heat transfer, with performance scaling on applied film thickness: thicker films, more spheres, more thermal resistance.
+(Leading microsphere products also publish meaningful emissivity — Mascoat Industrial-DTI rates 0.85 thermal emittance at ~0.0698 W/m·K per its datasheet — so the gap is best understood as build thickness at comparable conductivity rather than a wholly different physics.)
 NanoTech's Cool Touch uses the patented Insulative Ceramic Particle (ICP™).
 The same additive anchors the Cool Roof Coat product recognized by TIME Magazine in 2024.
-ICP™ adds high emissivity to the low-conductivity mechanism, radiating absorbed heat back to the environment as long-wave infrared instead of letting it conduct through the film.
-The two mechanisms together let Cool Touch hit equivalent personnel-burn outcomes at a thinner applied thickness, which is the direct driver of the faster application time and lower installed cost.
+In NanoTech's documented like-for-like comparison, ICP™ lets Cool Touch reach equivalent personnel-burn outcomes at a thinner applied build (roughly 40–80 mils versus the heavier multi-pass builds microsphere DTI products are typically specified at), which is the direct driver of the faster application time and the documented labor and material savings.

 ICP™ is also engineered specifically to retain its thermal-management properties under the corrosion-under-insulation conditions that have historically plagued industrial insulation systems.
 When conventional bulk insulation absorbs moisture and accelerates substrate corrosion, the failure is not just an insulation problem; it is a substrate-replacement problem.
-Cool Touch's NACE TM0143 validation targets the CUI failure mode directly.
+Cool Touch's CUI resistance is validated by salt-spray (ISO 9227) and condensation (ISO 6270-1) testing at Rating 0 when applied over an approved primer, targeting the CUI failure mode directly.

 Definition of the Insulative Ceramic Particle technology that powers Cool Touch: three-mechanism thermal management, test standards, and the distinction from intumescent and cementitious alternatives.